Castle Hill, Ipswich, Suffolk

 Castle Hill is a suburb of the town of Ipswich, partly in the ward of Castle Hill, in the Ipswich district, in the county of Suffolk, England.
-Castle Hill United Reformed Church was completed in 1956.
-There was a Roman villa at Castle Hill.

-Under what is now housing in Tranmere Grove and Chesterfield Drive lies the remains of a Roman villa.
-It was excavated in 1931 and again in 1949 before residential building started.
-Coins were found along with a mosaic floor which is on display in Ipswich Museum.
-It featured on Channel 4's archaeological television programme Time Team in 2004.
-The dig helped provide more evidence to supplement that gathered in the 1949 dig by archaeologist Basil Brown.
+It is the site of the Castle Hill Roman villa.
 This area has for centuries been called Castle Hill but there never was a castle.
 Castlehill Farm stood just yards away prior to the housing scheme.

 Amenities

 Castle Hill has a primary and secondary school, a post office, a pub, two churches and an arcade of shops on both Fircroft Road and Garrick Way.

+Castle Hill United Reformed Church was completed in 1956.